Electrum Bitcoin wallet review – May 2021

 After clicking Send, you will be prompted to type in the password you created when you opened the wallet.

 Your Electrum wallet can also receive Bitcoin payments.
 This can be done by opening the “Receive” tab.
 Your Receiving address is essentially your Bitcoin address.
 Anyone who knows your Bitcoin address can send you a payment.

 How secure is Electrum?

-Electrum also has a highly secure seed, which is the random phrase that is used to generate your private keys.
-Without getting overly technical, the Electrum seed provides essentially the same level of security as a bitcoin private key.
+It also has a highly secure seed, which is the random phrase that is used to generate your private keys.
+Without getting overly technical, the Electrum seed provides essentially the same level of security as a Bitcoin private key.